blukatdevelopment/UnchainedWorldsOld/basic_edition/monster_guide.md

 6. Rebels

 #### Street Gang
-Oversee racketeering, robberies, dealing black market items.
-Street gangs with active resistance from the law are likely to rely on easily concealed or improvized weapons such as daggers, clubs, and hand crossbows, and are less likely to wear armor or uniforms.
+Street gangs oversee racketeering, robberies, dealing black market items.
+With active resistance from the law, they are likely to rely on easily concealed or improvized weapons such as daggers, clubs, and hand crossbows, and are less likely to wear armor or uniforms.
 Street gangs who have competition tend to wear common colors to
 Roll 3d6 for table below to create a street gang.

 | D6 | Racket     | Black Market | Defense         |